ahmedokka29/microprocessor8086-project/README.md

   |    z       |        26        |

   ## Steps
-   1- Constructing the table and storing it in the memory.
-   2- Writing a program to encrypt the input message.
-   3- Decrypting the cipher text to obtain the original text message.
+   1- Constructing the table and storing it in the memory. br 2- Writing a program to encrypt the input message.br 3- Decrypting the cipher text to obtain the original text message.